MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/administration/attibutemap-error-upgrade.md

 #### Resolution

 You can follow these steps to resolve this issue.
-The attribute map will be automatically re-created by upgrading to a newer version.
+The attribute map is automatically re-created by upgrading to a newer version.
 Review the attribute map and delete it in your environment.

 1. Go to **Settings** > **Customization** > **Customize the System**.
 2. Go to **Entities** > **Work Orders** > **N:1 Relationships**.